twz94/Identify_Dating_Profile/README.md

 # Identify_Dating_Profile
-Using of Scikit-learn to predict profile of users in a dating site.
+In this project, scikit-learn is used to predict profile of users in a dating site, as part of coursework.